Professor Danture Wickramasinghe

-Professor Danture Wickramasinghe is the Chair in Management Accounting and the Co-ordinator of PhD programme in Accounting, and Alternate Cluster Lead in Accounting Research at Adams Smith Business School.
+Professor Danture Wickramasinghe is the Chair in Management Accounting at Adam Smith Business School.

 Previously, he was the Chair in Management Accounting and the Director of Research Centre in Accounting and Accountability at Hull University of Business School and a Lecturer/Senior Lecturer and the Programme Director of MSc in Accounting and Finance at Manchester Business School, University of Manchester, where he was also the coordinator of the Management Accounting Module on the Global MBA Programme.
 Before moving to the United Kingdom, he was the Dean of the Faculty of Management & Finance and the Head of the Department of Commerce at the University of Colombo, Head of Department of Business Administration, and a Lecturer/Senior lecturer at the University of Ruhuna, Sri Lanka.

-Being an academic over a period of 35 years, Danture is now globally known as a critical researcher in accounting in developing countries.
+Being an academic over 40 years, Danture is now globally known as a critical researcher in accounting in developing countries.
 His international visibility is evidenced in his extensive profile of over 50 publications.
-These include in internationally reputed journals such as Accounting, Organizations and Society, Auditing and Accountability Journal; Critical Perspectives on Accounting; Accounting and Business Research; Accounting & Organizational Change; Qualitative Research in Accounting and Management; and Accounting in Emerging Economies.
-Currently, he serves on editorial boards of these 6 journals.
+These include in internationally reputed journals such as Accounting, Organizations and Society, Auditing and Accountability Journal; Critical Perspectives on Accounting; Accounting and Business Research; Accounting Forum, Accounting & Organizational Change; Qualitative Research in Accounting and Management; and Accounting in Emerging Economies.
+Currently, he serves on editorial boards of 6 of these journals.
 He is also the co-author/editor of two landmark books in accounting.
-Presently, is writing two new books to be published by Routledge in 2017 and 2018, respectively.
-He has contributed to several edited collections with monographs on accounting and development issues and presented at many international conferences.
+He has contributed to several edited collections with monographs on accounting and development issues and presented at many international conferences and workshops.

-Danture has produced 15 PhDs both at Manchester and Glasgow and examined over 50 PhDs in the UK, Australia, Norway, France, New Zealand, Malaysia and Sri Lanka.
+Danture has produced 22 PhDs both at Manchester, Glasgow and elsewhere, and examined over 75 PhDs in the UK, Australia, Norway, France, New Zealand, Malaysia and Sri Lanka.
 He has three honorary professorships in three universities in Sri Lanka, Malysia and Indonesia and held visiting appointments at, and research collaborations, with Paris Dauphine University, Nord University in Norway, Manchester Business School in the UK, York University in Canada, and several Sri Lankan universities.
-Currently, he supervises 5 PhD students at Glasgow, focusing on management accounting, controls and governance, critical perspectives on accounting and accountability, sustainability and accounting, and microfinance and accounting.
+Currently, he supervises several PhD students at Glasgow, focusing on management accounting, controls and governance, critical perspectives on accounting and accountability, sustainability and accounting, and microfinance and accounting.